menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. Select a DHCP scope while under :guilabel:`IPAM` >> :guilabel:`DHCP scopes`

-2. Click :guilabel:`Action` and select :guilabel:`Manage DHCP Exclusions`
+2. Click :guilabel:`Action`, and then select :guilabel:`Manage DHCP Exclusions`

-3. Click the :guilabel:`Add Exclusion`
+3. Click :guilabel:`Add Exclusion`

 4. A new pop up will appear.
 Choose to either create the exclusion range by :guilabel:`Manual Entry` or :guilabel:`Percentage`